ua-nick/Data-Structures-and-Algorithms/README.md

 ## Contribute

-We would be happy to receive your propositions of improvement ;)
+We would be happy to receive your propositions of improvement!
+Read [Contributing Guide](https://github.com/floyernick/Data-Structures-and-Algorithms/blob/master/CONTRIBUTING.md) for more details.

 ## License